sara59276/footswitch/README.md

 ```
 Lastly, mark the `src` directory as sources root.

+## In case you want to use another FootSwitch device

+1. Check your device's vendor and model IDs (in 4-digits octal number format)
+2. Update the keys `footswitch_vendor_id` and `footswitch_model_id` in `src/resources/config/config.ini` file

 ## How to configure a valid macro for the FootSwitch on PCSensor customization software ElfKey

-2 conditions must be fullfilled :
-- Run mode : "Loop until release key"
+1. Set Run mode : "Loop until release key"
-- Macro : a key press without the release (cf. images below)
+2. Set Macro : a key press without the release (cf. images below)

-NB : Make sure that both the key configured in the FootSwitch device and the
+3. Make sure that both the key configured in the FootSwitch device and the `footswitch_key`
-variable `FOOTSWITCH_KEY_SIMULATOR` in `constants/footswitch_device.py` file are the same.
+in `src/resources/config/config.ini` file are the same.

 ![plot](./img/FootSwitch_Macro_YES.png)